 15. Ganz Wine Bar

-The American newspaper also includes this wine bar in its selection, defining it as a comfortable and elegant place, with a great selection of bottles at good prices.
-Its menu includes a variety of informal but carefully prepared dishes made with quality ingredients, such as anchovy and tomato toast, salmon tartar or duck magret.
+The American newspaper also includes this wine bar in its selection, defining it as a comfortable and elegant place, with a large selection of bottles at good prices.
+Its menu includes an informal but carefully selected variety of dishes made with quality ingredients, such as anchovy and tomato toast, salmon tartar or duck breast.

 📍 Calle de Almadén, 9 (Barrio de Las Letras)